Marcin Kaczmarek (footballer, born 1979)

-Marcin Kaczmarek (born 3 December 1979) is a Polish professional footballer who plays as a midfielder for Klasa A club Sparta Dwikozy.
+Marcin Kaczmarek (born 3 December 1979) is a Polish professional footballer who plays as a midfielder.

 Club career

-In August 2008, he joined Lechia Gdańsk on a three-year contract.
+In August 2008, Kaczmarek joined Lechia Gdańsk on a three-year contract.

 In February 2011, he signed a contract with ŁKS Łódź.

 On 8 June 2019, 39-year old Kaczmarek joined KSZO Ostrowiec Świętokrzyski.

 International career

 Kaczmarek earned two caps for the Poland national team.
-His debut took place in the game versus Iceland in Warsaw on 7 September 2005.
+His debut took place in the game against Iceland in Warsaw on 7 September 2005.